 But what you don’t seem to realize is that you will never know what married life is like unless you’re married.
 The commitment of marriage adds a dimension to your relationship that puts everything on its ear.
 Right now, you are testing each other to see if you are compatible.
 If either of you slips up, the test is over, and you are out the door.
 Marriage doesn’t work that way.
 Slip-ups don’t end the marriage [in your case], they just end the love you have for each other.

 What, exactly, is the commitment of marriage?
 It is an agreement that you will take care of each other for life, regardless of life’s ups and downs.
 You will stick it out together through thick and thin.
 But the commitment of living together isn’t like that at all.
 It is simply a month-to-month rental agreement.

 In other words, living together cannot work as a trial run before making the commitment of marriage, because that commitment is what sets marriage apart from every other relationship.
 It changes everything.

 Another problem with living together is what researchers call “relationship inertia.”
 Couples grow accustomed to living together, and they decide to get married because that seems like what they should do next.
 They may give in to pressure from parents, or they may feel they “owe each other” after investing so much of their lives in the relationship.
-As Dr. Scott Stanley, a professor of Family and Marital Studies at the University of Denver, says, “People who are cohabiting might end up marrying somebody they might not otherwise have married.”
-They are “sliding, not deciding,” he says.
+As Dr. Scott Stanley, a professor of family and marital studies at the University of Denver, says, “People who are cohabiting might end up marrying somebody they might not otherwise have married.”
+In his words, they are “sliding, not deciding.”